aaaristo/circularjs/README.md

 circularjs
 ==========

-Traverse circular javascript object graphs
+Traverse circular javascript object graphs in a non-recursive way.